-- I recommend white balsamic vinegar.
+- the vinegar used.
+I recommend white balsamic vinegar.
 Different brands will have different levels of tart and sweet.

 All of these factors make it necessary to experiment with the recipe.
 Make it as is in the recipe below, then taste.
 Don’t be afraid to add more of something to make it to your liking.
 Guidance is provided to help you along the way,

 - 1½ c (6-8 oz) fresh or frozen-thawed measure frozen raspberries before thawing